Anna (goddess): Name and character

 Anna (also transcribed as Annā) was the principal deity of Kanesh, a city which served as the main Assyrian trading colony in Anatolia.
 Four different spellings of her name are attested in cuneiform texts from this site, dated to the Old Assyrian period: A-na, An-na, A-na-a and dA-na.

 Piotr Taracha tentatively suggests that Anna might have belonged to an "early central Anatolian substrate", similarly as a number of other deities known from texts from Kanesh, such as Ḫariḫari, Ḫigiša, Nipaš, Parka, Perwa (Peruwa) and Tuḫtuḫani.
 He notes that the existence of speakers of a pre-Indo-European non-Hattic substrate language (or languages) in Anatolia is seemingly also supported by a section of the later ritual of Anna (here the name of a historical person, not the deity) of Kaplawiya, KUB 12.44 + KBo 27.108, which contains a passage in a hitherto unidentified language.
 Volkert Haas instead considered the Kaneshite Anna to have her origin in Syria.
 Guido Kryszat notes the name is similar to the Hittite and Palaic word anna, "mother", and Luwian annā, "cleverness" or "experience".

-It is presumed that the deity referred to as the "goddess of Kanesh" and "goddess of the city" in texts from the site is one and the same as Anna.
+It is presumed that the deity referred to as the "goddess of Kanesh" and "goddess of the city" (ilat ālim) in texts from the site is one and the same as Anna.
 Furthermore, bēlat māmītim, the "lady of the oath", known from only one text, might correspond to her as well.
+Gojko Barjamovic additionally considers it a possibility that the sumerogram dUTU, which designated the sun deity worshiped in Kanesh, also referred to Anna, due to most Anatolian solar deities being female.
 An alternate proposal is that Anna was a male deity, identical with il Kaniš, the "god of Kanesh", and the feminine titles designated his hitherto unidentified spouse.